+The inhabitants of Mali are still affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
 The inhabitants of Mali are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By September 17th, 2020, 2966 infected persons and 128 deaths have been reported in the country.
-The first confirmed infections were reported on March 25th, 2020, which is the date of the official notification.
+By December 1st, 2020, 4710 infected persons and 156 deaths have been reported in the country.
+The first confirmed infections were reported on March 26th, 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on June 4th with 110 new infected persons.
+The country reached its peak so far on November 26th with 135 new infected persons.

 The first graph shows the number of infected persons reported.
 The second graph shows the number of deaths.

 Mortality rate of infected persons

 From the previously infected and deceased people, in Mali results in a mortality rate of 3.3%.
 However, it should be borne in mind that death occurs an average of 19 days after the first symptoms appear.
 The time of the actual infection is therefore followed by several days until a person affected has a medical test carried out and the results are available.
 In order to quantify mortality more precisely, one would therefore have to compare the deaths that have occurred to date with those reported 3,868 infected up to 14 days ago.
 This gives in Mali a new mortality rate of 4.0%.

 Due to the current corona pandemic, we update the worldwide case numbers daily.
 A list of all infected and dead people by country can be found on our Corona virus topic page

 Development in the last days

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.